ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 * Have a separate parameter class which has a constrained attribute.
 This will allow a reference to every constrained parameter to be passed to the minimizer.
 The only concern would be that the list could become very large if there is a large number of unconstrained parameters, however I think it is unlikely that this situation would occur.

-*Discuss this at June 2018 developer meeting*
+*discuss this at June 2018 developer meeting*

 ### MDMCControl